sitemill/craftcms-atomic-deploy-action/README.md

 `remote_path` - The absolute path to the root directory of you application something like `cd /var/www/vhosts/your-app`.

 `rsync` - Whether to use rsync to sync the files to the `remote_cache_dir`.
-Defaults to `true`, so set this to false if you are uploading your files in a different job.
+Defaults to `true`.
+Set this to false if you are uploading files in a different job.

-`rsync_ignore_file` - A file in your root folder with a list of files to ignore,

 `remote_cache_dir` - The directory from which the files will be deployed, defaults to `deploy-cache` if none set.